mbettsteller/icinga2ConfigGeneration/README.md

 The -b parameter describes a blacklist (e.g. if you have templates or servers that should not be included in the automatic generation of the config (default is none)).
 -m includes everything that matches the pattern (default is everything)

+## generateGatewayObjects
+I needed those object in an environment to generate gateway objects.
+Later in the check configuration I use them as a dependency (no use trying to check your servers and services if the gateway of the VLAN is down...